 funding that may be available to you to support your position, which includes

 costs for legal representation and expert witnesses.
+The video is also available in PDF form.

 facility decision index is also available to assist stakeholders in researching issues that are raised frequently during proceedings that consider applications for power plants (including wind, hydro and solar), transmission lines, gas utility pipelines and other facilities.
 This tool can be used to help stakeholders understand how the AUC has viewed similar issues in previously issued decisions.